 Betandwin launched its first online gambling site just one year after the company was founded, focusing on the growing sports betting market.

-One of the most important developments in the history of betandwin was the launch of its live bet product, developed in house, allowing players to place bet on sporting events while the actual event is taking place.
+One of the most important developments in the history of betandwin was the launch of its live bet product, developed in house, allowing players to place bets on sporting events while the actual event was taking place.

 Launch on the Stock Exchange